Enhancing MR Image Segmentation with Realistic Adversarial Data Augmentation: Conclusion

 \section{Conclusion}

-This work tackles the challenging task of multi-class segmentation on MR images, given very limited number of labeled subjects.
-A novel adversarial data augmentation method has been presented, which jointly optimizes data augmentation and network training for better model generalization.
-The proposed data augmentation method is capable of generating both realistic photometric and geometric transformations to simulate image appearance and anatomical variations that could exist in MR imaging.
-The proposed method can be used as a plug-in module and is generic for MR image segmentation tasks.
-We have demonstrated its effectiveness on two different tasks in both supervised and semi-supervised settings.
-The proposed adversarial data augmentation method also has the potential to be applied to other data-driven medical imaging applications, such as image registration~\citep{uzunova_2017_MICCAI_training} and image reconstruction~\citep{cheng_2020_MIDL_addressing_FP_in_recon}.
+This work tackles the challenging task of multi-class segmentation on MR images, given very limited number of labeled subjects. \revise{A novel adversarial data augmentation method has been presented, which jointly optimizes a \emph{dynamic data augmentation} module and the segmentation network to better leverage labeled and unlabeled data for improved model generalization.
+The proposed data augmentation method is capable of improving both data effectiveness and diversity with challenging complex data variations based on photo-metric and geometric transformations (Sec.~\ref{abl:individual vs composite}, Sec.~\ref{abl:length and orders}), simulating realistic image appearance and anatomical variations that could exist in MR imaging.
+Our work also highlights the importance of 1) introducing adversarial diffeomorphic deformations for improved data diversity and effectiveness (Sec.~\ref{abl:individual vs composite}), which has not been explored in prior consistency regularization-based methods.
+We have also demonstrated the effectiveness of adding the contour-based consistency loss for more comprehensive inconsistency measurement to inform network training, see Sec.~\ref{abl:consistency loss}}.

+The whole framework can be used as a plug-in module to facilitate supervised and semi-supervised learning and is generic for MR image segmentation tasks. \revise{With only four types of photo-metric and geometric transformations, we have demonstrated its great data efficiency on two different tasks in challenging low-shot semi-supervised settings, outperforming several strong consistency-regularized methods in different scenarios.
+The proposed method even outperforms the state-of-the-art composite data augmentation method (RandAugment~\citep{Cubuk_2020_RandAugment}) in most cases.
+The flexibility and the generic nature of \secondrevise{\advchain}\ opens the door to incorporate more image transformations to better reflect the imaging variations in the real world and thus \advchain\ has the potential to be applied to different imaging modalities and different data-driven medical imaging applications, such as image registration~\citep{uzunova_2017_MICCAI_training} and image reconstruction~\citep{cheng_2020_MIDL_addressing_FP_in_recon}.
+We leave that for future work. }